firebase/genkit/docs/nextjs.md

 ```

 Make sure to select `Next.js (Experimental)` option for platform and say yes to generating a sample flow.
 This will create a `src/app/genkit.ts` (or `app/genkit.ts` if you chose not use `src`) file  in your source folder.
 This file contains your Genkit configuration and sample flows.

+You can then run `genkit start` do develop your genkit flows and use them as Next.js server actions.